koftikes/yii2-seo/README.md

 }
 ```

-Now all fields will be avalible by $model->seo.
+Now all fields will be available by $model->seo.

 For add/edit fields in model form view use next widget: